f2025-1077-cpu/PF_Project/README.md

 # PF_Project
-This is a group project completed by Sheema Jameel and Zainab with the special help of Shafqat Bhai
+This is a group project completed by Sheema Jameel and Zainab with the help of Shafqat Bhai